jic-dtool/dtool/README.rst

 The ``dtool`` command line interface allows one to organise files into datasets and to move datasets between different storage solutions, for example from local disk to remote object storage.
+Importantly it also provides methods to verify that the transfer has been successful.

 The Python API gives complete access to the data and metadata in a dataset.
 It makes it easy to create scripts for processing the items, or a subset of items,